-There are many problems that affect seasoned growers just as equally as beginners, from nutrient issues to mold and mildew almost anything can and will go wrong if given the chance.
+Cannabis light burn is one of many problems that affect seasoned growers just as equally as beginners.
+Anything from nutrient issues to mold and mildew almost anything can and will go wrong if given the chance.
 Light burn on your cannabis plants, however, is one issue that is easily avoided.
 Learn how to control the damage excessive light can cause your young plants and get back to growing large, healthy, productive plants right away.

 What is Cannabis Light Burn?

 Light burn is identified by a yellowing or crisping of the leaves closest to the light source.
 If your whole plant, for example, is turning yellow, pest or nutrients are more likely to blame.
 Light burn only affects the very tops of the plants.
 In the mildest cases, you’ll see the veins of the plant remain green while the outermost edges turn a faint yellow.
 In severe cases, the plant will begin to die back, the leaves will turn dark brown, turn inward and become crisp.
 If left, the plants will pose a fire risk to their environment.

 If your plant has begun to flower and you notice a pure white or light yellow bud, you haven’t just discovered a rare strain of cannabis!
 Light burnt buds will turn white due to light bleaching.
 These bleached buds have almost no THC and no positive cannabinoids, as the light has bleached them away.